Shaza-Is/SWassignments/Assignment1/Assignment1.md

     -class is a user defined type.
     -class in C++ includes private data members and public function members **methods**.
 2. How does a class accomplish abstraction, encapsulation, and data hiding?
-    -abstraction: by hiding the details of implementation.
+    -**abstraction**: by hiding the details of implementation.
-    -encapsulation: by combining the data to methods to manipulate them, so the data is accessed except by using those methods.
+    -**encapsulation**: by combining the data to methods to manipulate them, so the data is accessed except by using those methods.
-    -data hiding: by making data members private/protected, so they are protected from outside world **other functions or classes**
+    -**data hiding**: by making data members private/protected, so they are protected from outside world **other functions or classes**
 3. What is the relationship between an object and a class?
     -an object is an instance of a class
 4. In what way, aside from being functions, are class function members different from class data members?